-Portugal PM threatens to resign if parliament passes teachers pay hike
+Portugal PM threatens to resign if parliament passes teachers' pay hike

-LISBON (Reuters) - Portuguese Prime Minister Antonio Costa threatened to resign on Friday after his leftist allies abandoned the government in a parliamentary vote that could undermine efforts to balance the budget by raising teachers’ salaries retroactively.
+LISBON (Reuters) - Portuguese Prime Minister Antonio Costa threatened to resign on Friday after his leftist allies abandoned the government in a preliminary parliamentary vote that could undermine efforts to balance the budget by raising teachers’ salaries retroactively.

 Late on Thursday, a broad alliance of lawmakers sitting on a parliamentary committee voted to grant teachers salary increases held back over several years since 2005.